 The Social Cost Is Real — and It's Cumulative

 I want to be clear about something: I don't regret going vegan.
 Not for a single day.
 The clarity I feel, the alignment between what I believe and how I live — that's worth more than I can articulate.
-But I also refuse to pretend it's free.

-Every holiday meal where I bring my own dish in a container.
+Every cookout where I bring my own dish in a container.
 Every restaurant outing where I quietly scan the menu while everyone else has already decided.
-Every time my grandson asks why Grandma doesn't eat what everyone else is eating, and I watch my daughter try to explain without making it sound like Grandma disapproves of them.
-These moments have a cost — not dramatic, not devastating, but cumulative.
-They add up.
-They settle into the space between you and the people you love.
+Every time a friend's kid asks why I don't eat what everyone else is eating, and I watch the table go slightly tense as the adults navigate whether to engage or deflect.

 A 2019 study in Personality and Social Psychology Bulletin found that moral convictions — beliefs tied to one's core sense of right and wrong — create what the researchers call "moral mandates" that can override social harmony goals.
 The person holding the conviction doesn't have to be confrontational.
 The conviction itself generates social friction simply by existing in proximity to people who don't share it.